kkovacs/vmtree/README.md

 - Works seamlessly with Visual Studio Code's official [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension.
 - Uses LXD containers, which share RAM, CPU and disk space, providing high VM density.
 - There are "personal" and "shared" VMs.
 (Shared VMs are the ones starting with `demo-`.
 Personal ones with `username-`.)
-- Port 80 of every VM is automatically accessible over HTTPS, like `https://demo-foo.example.com`.
+- Port 80 of every VM is automatically exposed over HTTPS, like `https://demo-foo.example.com`.
 (A [reverse-proxy](https://caddyserver.com/v2) deals with TLS and forwards HTTP requests to the right VM.)
-- Every subdomain is protected with HTTP password automatically, so forgetful humans don't accidentally expose random things to the world.
+- But every subdomain is protected with HTTP password automatically, so forgetful humans don't accidentally expose random stuff to the world.
 (Can be disabled on a per-VM basis by `sudo touch /nopassword`.)
 - The directory `/persist/` is shared between a user's personal VMs.
-(This makes file transfer easy.)
+(This makes file transfer and working on multiple VMs easy.)
 - VMs are considered ephemeral: by default all VMs "die" at night.
 (This protects resources from forgetful humans.)
 - But files in `/persist/` are persistent and survive the nightly killing of VMs.
 (So it's recommended to keep your work there.)
-- Some VMs can easily be marked to be "spared" from the nightly killing. (`sudo touch /nokill`)
+- VMs can easily be marked to be "spared" from the nightly shutdown. (`sudo touch /nokill`)
-- LXD containers are automatically configured to be `docker`-capable.
+- LXD containers are automatically configured to be `docker`-compatible.
 - By default VMs are running Ubuntu, but you can request different OSes just by procuring the VM like this: `ssh demo-foo-centos8.example.com` (Then on you can use just `demo-foo.example.com`.)
 - Personal VMs are protected from other users, but can still be shared if a teammate's SSH key is put in `/home/user/.ssh/authorized_keys` by the VM's owner.
-- EXPERIMENTAL: Using LXD's "real VMs" running on QEMU, as opposed to containers.
-(Not all features work with QEMU VMs, but they are real VMs.
-You can even install K8s on them.)

 ## How does it work?